nickbrandt/GitLab/doc/administration/postgresql/replication_and_failover.md

 For PostgreSQL, it is usually safe to restart the master node by default.
 Automatic failover defaults to a 1 minute timeout.
 Provided the database returns before then, nothing else needs to be done.
 To be safe, you can stop `repmgrd` on the standby nodes first with `gitlab-ctl stop repmgrd`, then start afterwards with `gitlab-ctl start repmgrd`.

-On the Consul server nodes, it is important to restart the Consul service in a controlled fashion.
-Read our [Consul documentation](../high_availability/consul.md#restarting-the-server-cluster) for instructions on how to restart the service.
+On the Consul server nodes, it is important to [restart the Consul service](../high_availability/consul.md#restart-consul) in a controlled manner.

 ### `gitlab-ctl repmgr-check-master` command produces errors